Lavanya-nrg/SQL/Desktop/SQL/Day2.md

 ```

-7)Write a query that prints a list of employee names (i.e.: the name attribute) for
+7) Write a query that prints a list of employee names (i.e.: the name attribute) for
 employees in Employee having a salary greater than $2000 per month who have been employees for
 less than 10 months.
 Sort your result by ascending employee_id.